 - Handicapped Badass: Skinner

-- Hostile Weather: The city of Trowth has this in spades, ranging from a Second Winter cold enough to kill an exposed person in moments to psychestorms, which drive anyone not sheltered by copper-plating insane.
+- Hostile Weather: The city of Trowth has this in spades, ranging from Second Winter (which is cold enough to kill an exposed person in moments) to Psychestorms, which drive anyone not sheltered by copper-plating insane.
 This often proves an inconvenience.
+Only during the few weeks of True Spring is Trowth actually a pleasant place to live.

 - Layered Metropolis: An architecturally improbable example rather like a Lovecraftian Steampunk channeling-suicidal-amounts-of-Perdido Street Station version of Coruscant, spurred on by an architectural war.
 Yes, really, it all Makes Sense In Context.
 It started when one noble family built a tall, spindly tower with a view of the river, which offended another noble family who made a squat ugly tower in front of the tall spindly tower as an insult.
 It escalated into war, until a new front opened up when one architect built bridges over a major thoroughfare that went through his property.
 Soon, people started building on top of the bridges, to the point that it became a massive, towering, constantly constructed city.